When should you give up your toddler’s nap? Read a sleep consultant’s insights and signs your toddler is ready to stop napping.

 It’s a question I am asked often, ‘Is my toddler ready to stop napping?‘ I know they want to hear a ‘No’ from me.
 Many parents, myself included, enjoy the 2-hour break when their toddler snoozes away.
 They can get things done.
 But we can’t deny the signs that our toddler is ready to stop napping. – Chelsea, the sleep consultant

-There are two signs to look for when decided your child is ready to stop napping.
+There are two signs to look for when decided your toddler is ready to stop napping.